extism/wamr-sdk/README.md

 - `extism_runtime_init` should always be called before creating any plugins, and there is only a single global runtime that host functions can be loaded into
+- The plugins listed in `ExtismManifest` that depend on other Wasm modules must have all dependencies listed first in the manifest with module names specified.